GIXLabs/SAndC/Lab4/README.md

 You can build you own ‘Emitter’ using an Arduino.
 [See the files here for more details.](emitter)

 Problem definition:

 Reference: [555 Extra Pulse Catcher](555_extra_pulse_catcher.docx)

 Design a circuit combining two 555 chips and a 74HC00 quad NAND gate to perform the following function:
-1. Create the emitter
+1. Create the emitter using the [instructions in this document.](emitter/how_to_build_extra_pulse_emitter.docx)
 1. Provide an output LED which is normally OFF.
 1. If in any 1ms period, more than one pulse comes into the input of your circuit, light the LED for 1 second.
 This functionality is illustrated below:
-1. Build the [555 Extra Pulse Catcher (Lab Part 3).doc’] using your [breadboard](/Lab2/information/breadboard.md).
+1. Build the [555 Extra Pulse Catcher](555_extra_pulse_catcher.docx) using your [breadboard](/Lab2/information/breadboard.md).
 1. Tests:
     1. ✏️ Using “The Emitter” device, validate function of your circuit.
 	1. ✏️ With “The Emitter” connected, connect both “IN” and “OUT/LED” of your circuit to the oscilloscope.
 Trigger on the rising edge of “OUT/LED” and capture both signals in a screen shot. ✏️ Describe how these signals validate the correct operation of your circuit.
 	Notice that Vcc should be 4.5V instead of 5V